section-engineering-education/engineering-education/content/articles/momentum-based-gradient-optimizer-and-optimization-techniques-for-gradient-descent/index.md

 ### Various other optimizers that have emerged in the last few years
 After AMSGrad, a slew of new optimizers was proposed.
 In addition, many weight decay remedies have been implemented, such as the QHAdam average that combines a regular SGD step with a momentum SGD step and the AggMo combination that combines multiple momentum terms.
 This [blog article](https://johnchenresearch.github.io/demon/) gives an overview of modern gradient descent techniques.
 ### How to choose an optimizer
-Continuous function optimization is the most prevalent type of optimization problem in machine learning, where the function's input parameters are real-valued numeric values, such as floating point values.
+Continuous function optimization is the most prevalent type of optimization problem in machine learning, where the function's input parameters are real-valued numeric values, such as floating-point values.
 As with the input, the function's output is a real-valued assessment of those values.

 Problems of this type can be referred to as "continuous function optimization," in contrast to "combinatorial optimization problems," which deal with functions that accept discrete variables.